LME Lead ·as of August 21, 2026

-LME Lead on-warrant stock is 292.3K mt as of July 6, 2026, down 5.8% in the past 30 days.
-It is currently draining faster than usual.
+LME Lead warehouse stock is 416.9K mt as of August 21, 2026, down 7.1% in the past 30 days.

 Measured in metric tons (mt).
-At the 90th percentile of LME Lead's 19-year recorded history, today's on-warrant stock is higher than most of what's on record, an unusually full warehouse.
+At the 99th percentile of LME Lead's 19-year recorded history, today's warehouse stock is higher than most of what's on record, an unusually full warehouse.
+Over the past ~18 weeks it has built up faster than usual, among the quickest 1% of stretches like it on record.

 24h Change